-This page contains lists of resources that we have found helpful.
-Anyone with other names or resources, please let us know.
+This page contains lists of resources that members of our community have found helpful.
+If you know of other resources or organizations that should be added to these lists, please let us know.

 Cancer patients can often fly to medical treatment centers around the country – absolutely free – in the empty seats on corporate jets or on private planes.
 Many of these services allow patients to avoid costly airfare, delays and unnecessary exposure to airport crowds.

 The following organizations work with cancer patients to provide air transportation to medical centers where they can receive much needed medical treatments:

 |Organization||Mission and overview|

 |Air Care Alliance helps thousands of people each year with medical transportation.|